blake-regalia/graphy.js/docs/content.textual.md

 ### [`write`](#verb_write)`([config: `[`WriteConfig`](#config_write)`])`
  - Write RDF data (in other words, serialize it) from objects in memory into utf8-encoded strings for storage, transmission, etc.
- - **returns** a [`new Transform<WritableDataEvent, string>`]() (accepts [WritableDataEvent objects](#interface_writable-data-event) on the writable side and pushes utf8-encoded strings on the readable side.
+ - **returns** a [`new Writer`](#class_writer) which transforms [WritableDataEvent objects](#interface_writable-data-event) or [RDFJS Quads](http://rdf.js.org/data-model-spec/#quad-interface) on the writable side into utf8-encoded strings on the readable side.
 The transformation an object undergoes from the writable side to the readable side will vary depending on the capabilities of the specific output RDF format.

 **Accessible via the following modules:**
  - N-Triples (.nt) -- `@graphy/content.nt.write`